— Hide menu

 Before coming to Lyric Opera in 1981, Mr. Morehead, a native of New York City, was Coordinator of the Orchestral Training Program at the Royal Conservatory of Music in Toronto.
 His previous positions in Canada included the conductorship of the Bach-Elgar Choral Society in Hamilton, Ontario, where he conducted, among other works, the Sea Symphony of Ralph Vaughan Williams.
 In 1984 and 1985 he conducted for the Canadian Contemporary Music Workshop concerts including the Canadian premiere of Bernd Alois Zimmermann’s Concerto for Oboe.

-Prior to 1978, Mr. Morehead lived in Boston, Massachusetts, where he was Musical Director of the New England Chamber Opera Group, for which he conducted American premieres of Busoni’s Arlecchino and Handel’s Imeneo, the world premiere of Paul Earls’ The Death of King Phillip, and other works including Stravinsky’s Mavra, Mozart’s Zaïde and Menotti’s The Medium, as well as other repertory.
+Prior to 1978, Mr. Morehead lived in Boston, Massachusetts, where he was Musical Director of the New England Chamber Opera Group (NECOG), which eventually merged with two other groups to form the Boston Lyric Opera.
+For NECOG he conducted American premieres of Busoni’s Arlecchino and Handel’s Imeneo, the world premiere of Paul Earls’ The Death of King Phillip, and works including Stravinsky’s Mavra, Mozart’s Zaïde and Menotti’s The Medium, as well as other repertory.
 He was also Musical Director of the Newton Chamber Orchestra and the Brookline Symphony Orchestra.
 He was assistant conductor of the Tanglewood Festival Chorus, rehearsal pianist for the Boston Symphony Orchestra, and for seven years a member of the faculty of the Berkshire Music Center at Tanglewood.
 He has performed widely as pianist and harpsichordist, and played continuo with the Boston Symphony under Seiji Ozawa, Leonard Bernstein, and Peter Maag.

 Mr. Morehead was educated at Trinity School (New York), The Baylor School (Chattanooga), Swarthmore College, Harvard University, and the New England Conservatory of Music.
 He studied for two years in Paris and Fontainebleau with Nadia Boulanger.